 At the start of the year Cape Town became the first African city to assume the mantle of World Design Capital (www.wdccapetown2014.com), an accolade previously held by Turin, Seoul and Helsinki...

-Kruger, Coast and Cape in Comfort
+Kruger and Drakensberg to Cape Town in Comfort

 A quality accommodated tour through South Africa, visiting Swaziland, Zululand, Drakensberg Mountains and the Garden Route